Arts and Cultural Development Advisory Committee Community Members

 4 + hours

-*Note that the Committee meets six times per year.
+*Note that the Committee meets four - six times per year.

 - When are meetings held?

-Meetings are generally held on a Tuesday in the afternoon at the Civic Centre Building, Darwin CBD.
+Meetings are generally held on a Wednesday in the afternoon either at the Civic Centre Building, Darwin CBD or online.